Who Was Clark Gable?

-Born on February 1, 1901, in Ohio, Clark Gable initially had a hard time getting Hollywood roles, due to his big ears.
-After signing with MGM, he was cast with stars like Greta Garbo and Joan Crawford, and his popularity soared.
+Actor Clark Gable initially had a hard time getting Hollywood roles due to his big ears.
+However, after signing with MGM, he was cast alongside stars like Greta Garbo and Joan Crawford, and his popularity soared.
 He hit box-office gold with such films as It Happened One Night and Gone with the Wind.
 His final film, The Misfits, was also Marilyn Monroe’s last film.

 Early Life and Career